fastapi/fastapi/docs/en/docs/tutorial/dependencies/dependencies-in-path-operation-decorators.md

 ```

 !!! info
-    If you declare a dependency on `Response`, you will get an empty reponse, but this will not may not be the same response that is returned to your client if your path operation returns a different response.
+    If you declare a dependency on `Response`, you will get an empty response, but this will not may not be the same response that is returned to your client if your path operation returns a different response.
     The response returned by the path operation takes precedence over this response.
     You *can* get the final response returned to the client if you use dependencies with yield, see [Responses from path operations in dependencies with `yield`](dependencies-with-yield.md#responses-from-path-operations-in-dependencies-with-yield){.internal-link target=_blank}.